eosdac/eosdac-api/README.md

 ## Components

-The `eosdac-api` consists of 4 components
+The `dao-api` consists of 4 components

 ### Filler